ssahovic/confluent-rbac-demo/rbac-docker/README.md

-# Running RBAC on docker-compose in AWS
+# Running RBAC on docker-compose

 This docker-compose based setup includes: